robertyoung2/intercom-take-home-test-customer-geo-filter/README.md

 in the file is incorrect, a console log will be printed stating the error and the offending object, and the script will continue with processing any remaining valid objects in the file.

-Should a JSON key or value be incorrect, such as a user_id not be a number, but instead characters such as 'aaa', the code will again raise an error, and continue to process any valid objects.
+Should a JSON key or value be incorrect, such as a user_id is not a number, but instead characters such as 'aaa', the code will again raise an error, and continue to process any valid objects left in the file.

 Should a provided data file be empty, the user will be informed and the script will exit.